-The chair of our department is Dr. Stephanie Peterson, 387-4479.
-If you are reluctant to contact the chair, contact the ombudsman's office, 387-0718.
+3. Contact the ombudsman's office, 387-0718.
 The ombudsman's web site is: wmich.edu/ombudsman

-If the issue is still not resolved to your satisfaction, these individuals will tell you what your next options are.
+If the issue is still not resolved to your satisfaction, the ombudsman will tell you what your next options are.

 Students are protected against retribution for seeking this type of assistance.